mgorav/APIAide/README.md

 The parser PP then processes the API response to extract relevant information.

+> The API Caller module uses annotation driven CGLIB proxying to automatically instrument API calls with appropriate prompts and headers required for each endpoint.
+This avoids manual configuration and customization for each API client.

 ### Multi-Level Planning Dynamically Adapts

 Instead of creating all required API sequences upfront, APIAide employs a hierarchical planning approach with multiple levels of abstraction.